-Measurable means that the results of learning need to be observable, so learning objectives are written with action verbs, e.g. describe, explain, demonstrate.
+Measurable means that the results of learning need to be observable, so learning objectives are written with action verbs: e.g. describe, explain, demonstrate.

-Verbs like know and understand are not used.
-They are too vague (not specific) and therefore difficult to measure.
+For this reason verbs like know and understand are not used.
 We don't know if someone knows and understands unless they demonstrate that knowledge and understanding through use or application.

-Writing good learning objectives takes practice.
+Writing good learning objectives takes practise.
 Many teachers find it difficult to start with.
 But it is time well spent since it will help you think about what to teach, why, and how.

-For more information on this topic, see Additional Reading for Unit 5: Writing learning objectives.
+For more information on this topic see Additional Reading for Unit 7: Writing learning objectives.